teddybear082/crus-modloader/README.md

 -Because of the same performance issues I have modified the game to deactivate NPCs that are a certain distance from you.
 This means the game does not quite play the same as the original and you can catch NPC's "sleeping on the job."
 But it also provides a 15-20 FPS boost in my testing.

--You cannot wall jump in death mode
+-Wall jump in death mode is experimental

 -Some random crashing.
 I don't think this is specifically related to VR.